-Asset Number 10, Priestthorpe School, Mornington Road Bingley
+Asset Number 8, Priestthorpe School, Mornington Road Bingley

 1. WHAT IS IT?
 Is it one of the following?
-Tick a building or group of buildings ✓ a monument or site (an area of archaeological remains or a structure other than a building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)
+Tick a building or group of buildings Υ a monument or site (an area of archaeological remains or a structure other than a building) a place (e.g. a street, park, garden or natural space) a landscape (an area defined by visual features or character, e.g. a city centre, village, suburb or field system)

 2. WHY IS IT INTERESTING?
 Is it interesting in any of the following ways?
-Tick / Rank Historic interest - a well-documented association with a person, event, episode of history, or local industry ~ Archaeological interest - firm evidence of potential to reveal more about the human past through further study Architectural interest - an example of an architectural style, a building of particular use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of design (including landscape design) to enhance appearance What is it about the asset that provides this interest?
+Tick / Rank Historic interest - a well-documented association with a person, event, episode of Υ history, or local industry Archaeological interest - firm evidence of potential to reveal more about the human past through further study Architectural interest - an example of an architectural style, a building of particular use, a technique of building, or use of materials Artistic interest - It includes artistic endeavour to communicate meaning or use of design (including landscape design) to enhance appearance Carried in the collaboration and the collabo

 The school was built in 1876, along with other Board Schools at Eldwick, Micklethwaite and Cullingworth.
-This school included offices on an upper floor for the Bingley School Boar d which had been formed in 1874 following Forster's 1870 Act for elementary education.
+This school included offices on an upper floor for the Bingley School Board which had been formed in 1874 following Forster's 1870 Act for elementary education.

 3. WHY IS IT LOCALLY VALUED?
 Is the interest of the asset valued locally for any of Tick /

 the following reasons?
 Rank

-Association: It connects us to people and events that shaped the identity or character ✓
+Association: It connects us to people and events that shaped the identity or character Υ

 of the area

 Illustration: It illustrates an aspect of the area's past that makes an important

 contribution to its identity or character

-Evidence: It is an important resource for understanding and learning about the area's
+Evidence : It is an important resource for understanding and learning about the area's

 history

 Aesthetics: It makes an important contribution to the positive look of the area either

 by design or fortuitously

-Communal: It is important to the identity, cohesion, spiritual life or memory of all or
+Communal : It is important to the identity, cohesion, spiritual life or memory of all or

 part of the community

 How is the asset locally valued as heritage?

-Other schools were built in the local area complimenting the denominational schools the nat had

-been set up by local religious bodies.
+Other schools were built in the local area complimenting the denominational schools that had been set up by local religious bodies.

-been set up by local religious bodies.

-we have the providence of the second stand out allows the summary allows make the heritage significance of the asset stand out above the surrounding environment?
-Age Is it particularly old, or of a date that is significant to the local area? \checkmark Rarity Is it unusual in the area or a rare survival of something that was once common?
-Integrity Is it largely complete or in a near to original condition? \checkmark Group value Is it part of a group that have a close historic, aesthetic or communal association?
+4. WHAT MAKES ITS LOCAL SIGNIFICANCE SPECIAL?
+Do any of the following features make the heritage significance of the asset stand out above the surrounding environment?
+Tick Age Is it particularly old, or of a date that is significant to the local area? Υ Rarity Is it unusual in the area or a rare survival of something that was once common?
+Integrity Is it largely complete or in a near to original condition? Υ Group value Is it part of a group that have a close historic, aesthetic or communal association?
 Identity Is it important to the identity or character of Bingley or a particular part of it?
 Other Is there another way you think it has special local value?
 How does this contribute to its value?

 The building essentially exists in its original layout.
-Source: Alan Cattell and Allan Mirfield d.
+Source: Alan Cattell and Allan Mirfield.